| EVENTS:

 has been identified as being a happening of noteworthy importance.

-of any sort need to be deemed as having occurred.
+then no event of any sort need to be deemed as having occurred.

-It is observationally impossible to detect an
+It is observationally impossible to detect an instantaneous event.

-A light does not come on instantly...even in the brain.
+A light does not come on instantly... even in the brain.

-Plants do not grow instantly...although certain weeds appear to do so.
+Plants do not grow instantly... although certain weeds appear to do so.

 Miracles always require an intense period of whining invocation.

-Rumours are constrained to spread at the speed of light.
+Even rumours are constrained to spread at the speed of light.

-Since an event has a duration it must have a beginning
+Since an event has a duration it must have a beginning and an end which are themselves events having beginnings and ends.

 Consider the event of a drop of water impacting a fluid surface.

-Such an event is of sufficiently small duration, compared to the
+Such an event is of sufficiently small duration, compared to the everyday passage of time for a human,

 that it would usually be treated as if it were instantaneous.